Abhijit-Kadalli/SERP-web-crawler/README.md

 # SERP-web-crawler
 This Python script is a web crawler designed to scrape YouTube channel links from search results.
 It uses web scraping techniques to fetch the search results for a specific query and extracts the relevant YouTube channel links.

+## Using on Google Colab
+Provided a Google Colab file which has the same code implemented and doesn't need installation of dependency

 ## Installation
 Provide instructions on how to install and set up your project.
 Include any dependencies or prerequisites that need to be installed.
 Step-by-step instructions or commands are helpful here.